 How we work out changes to your rent

-We follow the government’s Rent Standard.
-This uses inflation (Consumer Price Index, CPI) plus 1%.
+To make sure we’re raising rents fairly, we follow the government’s Rent Standard.
+This caps any raises by inflation (Consumer Price Index, CPI) plus 1%.

-In 2025, this meant rents for social and affordable rented homes increased by 2.7%
+In 2026, this meant rents for social and affordable rented homes increased by up to 4.8%

 Rents for homes not covered by the Rent Standard